History at Martin Frobisher's

 At Martin Frobisher Infant School, we use the National Curriculum and the Early Years Foundation Stage curriculum as a basis for our planning within the subject, although we see this as only one element in the education of our children.
 Whenever possible, we teach through a themed, experienced based approach to enable children to embed learning and make connections, leading to a greater depth of understanding within the subject.
 Our teaching and learning opportunities allow all children to consolidate, build upon and apply basic skills.

-If you have any questions about the teaching of history at Martin Frobisher Infant School, please speak to your child's teacher or Miss Griffith, history leader.
+If you have any questions about the teaching of history at Martin Frobisher Infant School, please speak to your child's teacher or Mrs Parkinson, history leader.